gooddata/gooddata-ruby/_posts/2014-01-02-tutorial-part-5-computing.markdown

 ---
 layout: post
-title:  "Part IV - Computing reports"
+title:  "Part V - Computing reports"
 date:   2014-01-19 13:56:00
 categories: tutorial
-next_section: recipe/crunching-numbers
+next_section: tutorial/tutorial-part-6-updating-model
-prev_section: recipe/your-first-project
+prev_section: tutorial/tutorial-part-4-looking-around-project
 pygments: true
 perex: The logical data model (LDM) defines the facts and attributes in your project, as well as their relationships.
 Let’s have a look at how to create a project’s LDM using Ruby SDK.
 Then, we compare this method with other approaches.
 ---